 - Creaking or grating sounds in the joint

 - Swelling, stiffness, and problems moving the joint, especially in the morning

-You will be asked about your symptoms and past health.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-The doctor can often diagnose OA based on your symptoms.
+This is often enough to make the diagnosis.

-- Reducing joint pain and inflammation
+- Ease joint pain and swelling

 - Improving joint function

 Treatment may change over time.
 Options may include: